jakesgordon/rack-rabbit/README.md

     15721 pts/4    Sl+    0:00  |       \_ rack-rabbit -- waiting for request
     15723 pts/4    Sl+    0:00  |       \_ rack-rabbit -- waiting for request

-You can connect to the worker from the command line using the `rr` command:
+Connect to the worker from the command line using the `rr` command:

     $ rr -q myqueue /hello                    # synchronous GET request/response
     GET /hello